 Different households feel this project differently — through added commute time, cut-through traffic on local streets, or changes to service routes.
-The information below reflects what is known as of April 2026.
+The information below reflects what is known as of April 2026, including staff responses compiled for the April 15, 2026 Select Board meeting.

 Expand topics for travel, emergency access, schools, and service routing.